Rochester Institute of Technology: Research

 RIT has collaborated with many industry players in the field of research as well, including IBM, Xerox, Rochester's Democrat and Chronicle, Siemens, NASA, and the Defense Advanced Research Projects Agency (DARPA).
 In 2005, it was announced by Russell W. Bessette, Executive Director New York State Office of Science Technology & Academic Research (NYSTAR), that RIT will lead the University at Buffalo and Alfred University in an initiative to create key technologies in microsystems, photonics, nanomaterials, and remote sensing systems and to integrate next generation IT systems.
 In addition, the collaboratory is tasked with helping to facilitate economic development and tech transfer in New York State.
 More than 35 other notable organizations have joined the collaboratory, including Boeing, Eastman Kodak, IBM, Intel, SEMATECH, ITT, Motorola, Xerox, and several Federal agencies, including as NASA.

 In 2017, the U.S. Department of Energy selected RIT to lead its Reducing Embodied-Energy and Decreasing Emissions (REMADE) Institute aimed at forging new clean energy measures through the Manufacturing USA initiative.

+In 2026, the U.S. Department of the Army awarded RIT a cooperative agreement to establish and lead the Army STEM Education Consortium, a nationwide STEM education and workforce-development initiative serving students and educators from elementary school through postdoctoral study.

+RIT began offering a Bachelor of Science degree in artificial intelligence in fall 2026, with the program combining programming, algorithmic principles, co-op, and specialized AI topics.

+In June 2026, Jeff Harris and Joyce Pratt committed $24 million to support AI leadership, scholarships, and faculty endowments at RIT.
+The gift includes support for a Harris-Pratt Directorship for a planned AI institute expected to launch in early 2027.